degory/ghul-examples/README.md

 ### check the language extension is running

-Make sure the [ghūl Visual Studio Code language extension](https://marketplace.visualstudio.com/items?itemName=degory.ghul) is installed and running: if you open any `.ghul` source file, the code should be highlighted, and you should see definition information when you hover the cursor over symbols.
+Make sure the [ghūl Visual Studio Code language extension](https://marketplace.visualstudio.com/items?itemName=degory.ghul) is installed and running: if you open any `.ghul` source file, the source code should be highlighted, and you should see definition information when you hover the cursor over symbols.

 If you're using VSCode Desktop and the extension is not running, either install it from the [marketplace](https://marketplace.visualstudio.com/items?itemName=degory.ghul) or install it using the extensions view (click on the extensions icon to the left of the Activity Bar, and then enter 'degory ghul' in the search box)